yonson2/mf/README.md

 # mehflix - anime from your terminal to your video player.

-_mf_ (pronounced _meh-flix_) is a terminal utility to stream anime directly to your video player.
+_mf_ (pronounced _meɪflɪkz_) is a terminal utility to stream anime directly to your video player.
 It finds its content from [nyaa.si](https://nyaa.si), turns the torrent into a filestream and pipes its contents to a compatible player.

 ## Installation